Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Experiments

 \subsection{3D Isabel Dataset}

-Finally, for the 3D {\IS} dataset, we apply both pFGW and LWM to track the trajectory of the global maximum, which highlights the movement of the main hurricane.
+For the 3D {\IS} dataset, we apply both pFGW and LWM to track the trajectory of the global maximum, which highlights the movement of the main hurricane.
 This dataset contains a discrete set of time steps with large gaps; thus, it is not suitable for feature tracking based on region overlaps (such as GFT).
+For pFGW, we use $\epsilon=10\%$, $\alpha=0.6$, $L^* = 0.4010$.
 As shown in~\autoref{fig:IS-tracking}, both pFGW and LWM successfully track the movement of the hurricane.
 These results highlight the robustness of topology-based feature tracking in 3D.